 A list of identified stakeholders and groupings that are included on our Consultees Database is provided and suggestions on any additions are welcome (refer Table 1).
-We have recently added the Youth Parliament to our Consultees Database.

 Ongoing Engagement

 Much engagement is of an ongoing nature, and we have a number of key stakeholders with whom we regularly engage.
 During the last two years, we have created a number of forums and held workshops involving the SDP Team, local authority partners and other key stakeholders from public and private organisations.
 This approach has enabled us to work jointly to identify the key strategic planning issues for this area.